godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 .. image:: img/themecheck.png

-As can be see in the image above, theme options have little check-boxes.
+As can be seen in the image above, theme options have little check boxes.
 If checked, they can be used to override the value of the theme just for that control.